bgopikrishna/gopikrishna.dev/src/blog/using-the-node-js-cluster-module.md

 Similarly, you can compare other properties as well.

-*Note: Generally,  For clustering we can use process managers like [pm2](https://pm2.keymetrics.io/) which provides some extra features over cluster module.*
+*Note: Generally,  For clustering we can use process managers like [pm2](https://pm2.keymetrics.io/) which provides some extra features over the cluster module.*

 Thank You.